 Following the selection of the proposal to be funded, notification will be placed on the EDD website and applicants will be notified of the funding decision.
-The state expects the award decision notices send in June 2021.
+The state expects the award decision notices to be sent in June 2021.

 C. CONTRACTING